The Craft of Campaigns: A Podcast for Organisers

 The podcast highlights stories and lessons from issue-based action campaigns.

 The Craft of Campaigns podcast highlights stories and lessons from issue-based action campaigns, beyond one-off mobilizations and single election cycles.
-Campaigns channel grassroots energy to win concrete victories, build winning coalitions, and topple pillars of power standing in the way of justice.
-In each episode, we interview organizers about how a campaign unfolded, strategy decisions, and lessons for our current moment.
+Campaigns channel grassroots energy to win concrete victories, build winning coalitions, and topple pillars of power standing in the way of justice. ย In each episode, we interview organizers about how a campaign unfolded, strategy decisions, and lessons for our current moment.
+The podcast is by the Organizing Skills Institute at Training for Change based in the United States.
+You can learn more about the people and story behind the podcast.
+Each episode includes a transcript and writeup of key take-aways.

 Campaigns are a series of collective actions, focused on winning a concrete demand, beyond one-off mobilizations or election cycles.
 They have villains and heroes, teams that make plans to win, and activate people on the sidelines.
-In each episode, we explore one campaign, through firsthand interviews, for key lessons, principles, and practices for organizers today. – Andrew Willis Garcés
+In each episode, we explore one campaign, through firsthand interviews, for key lessons, principles, and practices for organizers today. – Andrew Willis Garcรฉs

 Listen below or explore other listening platform options on the Craft of Campaigns website.